nf-core/configs/docs/ifb_core.md

 ## How to use on IFB core

-Before running the pipeline you will need to load Nextflow and Singularity using the environment module system on IFB core.
+Before running the pipeline you will need to load Nextflow using the environment module system on IFB core.
 You can do this by issuing the commands below:

 ```bash
 # Login to a compute node